jacob3141/qtjack/README.md

 License
 ========
 QJackAudio is licensed under the terms of the GNU GPL v3.
-I am not a huge fan of gratis licenses, though they're also free software.
-Gratis licenses have a huge negative economical impact for small projects, so either you can choose to use GPL and support the free software community by contributing back, or contact me to obtain a proprietary license (closed-source) at jacob@omg-it.works .
+Contact me to obtain a proprietary license (closed-source) at jacob@omg-it.works .

 Happy hacking!